SQL Delete statement is used to delete records from table based on specific conditions which are specified in where clause.

 Now, what happens when you insert a new record in table , Ideally value for Sales_id column for a new record entry should be 5 as the last Sales_id value for an identity column in a table that we can see in table is 4 so expected next value should be 5 (4 +1) that is incremented by 1.

 Remember you have deleted a record for Sales_id =5 and delete command deletes the records from a table but does not reset a value for an identity column SALES_ID, So when you insert a new record in a table the value for a Sales_id in this case will be be 6 i.e., 5+1 (including the Sales_id value of deleted record as well) .

 INSERT INTO dbo.SALES (ITEM, ITEM_CODE, ITEM_QTY, PURCHASED_DATE) VALUES('LAPTOP- ACER','ACER-ACV89', 400,'2019-07-05')

 As you can see, SALES_ID value for new record is 6 , instead of 5.
-Which means delete command just delete the records from table but does not reset a value of an identity column, does not matter if you deletes all the records from table then insert fresh new records, the value for an identity column still will be given increament by 1 on last identity value that table had before deleting a records.
+Which means delete command just delete the records from table but does not reset a value of an identity column, does not matter if you deletes all the records from table then insert fresh set of new records, the value for an identity column still will be incremented by 1 to last identity value that table had before deleting a records.

 Delete command can be rolled back